kaz-yos/eval-in-repl/README.md

 - eval-in-repl-ruby.el (depends on ruby-mode.el, inf-ruby.el, and ess.el)
  - Support for Ruby via ruby-mode.el

+- eval-in-repl-ocaml.el (depends on tuareg.el and ess.el)
+ - Support for OCaml via sml-mode.el

 It is available on the MELPA repository.
 You can do the following, then choose and install eval-in-repl.